CZboop/Word2Vec-Games/README.md

 # Word2Vec Games

-A cross-platform app made with Kivy and Python, using Gensim's word2vec model of word meanings/relationships to automatically generate questions for word games.
+A cross-platform app made with Kivy/KivyMD and Python, using Gensim's word2vec model of word meanings/relationships to automatically generate questions for word games.
 Currently uses the Google News word vectors dataset.

 Currently has three games:
 - Odd One Out.
 Two random words are chosen from within the dataset, and one of these has two related words found by the model.
 User scores a point if they select the word that is not related to the other three